syncfusion-content/xamarin-docs/Xamarin/SfSchedule/Timeline-view.md

 ## Nonworking days

 You can add the non-working days in `TimelineView` using [NonWorkingsDays](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.TimelineViewSettings~NonWorkingsDays.html) property of `TimelineViewSettings`.
-By default, no non-working days in `TimelineView`.
+By default, there is no non-working day in `TimelineView`.

 {% tabs %}
 {% highlight c# %}